gushogg-blake/edita/src/modules/grep/readme.md

 Takes:

-- a list of URLs (e.g. from glob, the current file, all open files, the current selection*)
+- a list of FileLikeURLs (e.g. from glob, the current file, all open files, the current selection*)

-- a function URL -> Document, so calling code can either read from disk or use the Document of a currently open editor
+- a function FileLikeURL -> Document, so calling code can either read from disk or use the Document of a currently open editor

 - a FindOptions